pulumi/docs/content/case-studies/materialize.md

 The adoption of standard programming languages for infrastructure management has significantly enhanced developer efficiency compared to traditional IaC solutions.
 New team members can immediately comprehend and contribute to infrastructure code, minimizing the learning curve typically associated with specialized configuration languages.

 Overall, using Pulumi for Kubernetes IaC has substantially optimized Materialize’s operating efficiency.
 Pulumi simplifies infrastructure management and ensures all resources run reliably, improving the customer experience for Materialize's enterprise database users.

+### Key Points

+* Pulumi lets Materialize onboard new cloud team members 75% faster—within one week, instead of an estimated month without Pulumi.
+* Pulumi supports Materialize in operating multi-cluster Kubernetes environments at scale.
+It ensures cluster configurations are reproducible and simplifies the rollout of changes across the entire Amazon EKS fleet.
+* Using Pulumi makes it clear which clusters and resources are going to be affected by a change, making Kubernetes operations safer and more reliable.
+* Materialize especially values the ability to write infrastructure code in familiar programming languages like Python, making its IaC more readable and easier to understand.